transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 This spectrum acknowledges different levels of engagement without requiring that all entities have consciousness or experience in the human sense.
 It is entirely possible that The Gap may be totally different at each level, thus, the exact behavior of The Gap at the consciousness level is not necessarily the same as the one at the quantum level.
 Since τ and — co-arise, they always exist together at the same levels.
 Wherever The Gap exists, τ also exists as its counterpart.
 This maintains the framework's emphasis on co-emergence rather than hierarchical foundation.

-However, at every level at which The Gap exists, isomorphic arguments from this paper can be drawn, such as the argument for a half-existent topology.
+However, at every level at which The Gap exists, isomorphic arguments from this paper can be drawn, such as the argument for a half-existent liminal topology.
 We will primarily focus on the "everyday conscious experience" level of The Gap, as it is most readily accessible to each of us, but as quantum evidence also suggests broader applicability, we will also argue that our topological arguments at the consciousness level may hold merit at the quantum level also.

 ---